gravity-ui/uikit/src/components/Spin/README.md

 XS - The smallest size.

-S – Small size, used when standard spin is too big.
+S – Small, used when standard spin is too large.

-M – Medium (basic size), used in most cases.
+M – Medium (basic), used in most cases.

-L – Large size, used when standard spin is too small.
+L – Large, used when standard spin is too small.

 XL - The largest size.